 These infrastructures include thermal power stations, reservoirs, hydrodroelectric plants, wind farms, substations and underground or overhead power lines.
 These facilities and structures can be located on remote hills, in forests or on coasts, even in the middle of cities.

-The company works to minimise the impact that these essential elements of the infrastructures may have on the natural capital and the biodiversity.
+The Iberdrola group works to minimise the impact that these essential elements of the infrastructures may have on the natural capital and the biodiversity.